MGApcDev/database-tools/README.md

 Simple database management tools for MySQL, based on `.env` files.

 ### Requirements
-- This project assumes you have MySQL installed with a root user with no password.
+- This project assumes you have MySQL installed with a root user.
 - This can be verified by running `mysql -uroot`.
 If you get access to MySQL it is setup correctly.
 - MySQL should be running on localhost (127.0.0.1)